Dropshipping vs ecommerce: a detailed comparison

 For all its glory, ecommerce is not without its flaws.
 There are undoubtedly more benefits than negatives, but here are some things to be mindful of.

-If you’re new to business, you will need to get to grips with how things work.
-This means putting in place all the right processes and procedures from start to finish.
+If you’re new to selling online, you’ll need to get to grips with how things work.
 After all, the responsibility to fulfil your customer’s orders lies solely with you.
-This means you need to get used to order processing, distribution, and ensuring you have all the stock available.
-This can be a full-time job in itself.

 Benefits of dropshipping